 - 1 clove garlic minced

-- Optional for a peanut sauce: 2 tbsp peanut butter or nut butter of choice (Pic’s is my favorite!)
+- Optional for a peanut sauce: 2 tablespoon peanut butter or nut butter of choice (Pic’s is my favorite!)

 - Measure sauce ingredients in a small bowl and whisk together, set aside.